junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "Right?
 I know you'd be happy to see something of yours."
 Dean puts the plant at the center of the dining table.

-Cas follows him move into the room, regarding it carefully.
+Cas follows him into the room, regarding it carefully.
 "Did you meet some people there?
 Did they say anything... about me?"
 His voice is a little unsure at the end, like he's afraid to find out about himself.

 Dean pretends he's also just looking at the plant, making sure the base is set steady, but watching Cas from the corner of his eyes.
 "Yeah, yeah, they did.
 Actually you have quite many friends, and they miss you."

-Cas makes a soft wet sound.
+Cas makes a soft, wet sound.

 Dean looks up at him, meeting his eyes.
 "All they were saying was you are a good man, Castiel.
 You don't deserve any of that.
 No one does.
 It's just unfair."
-His eyes skim through the rusty-colored blood steins on Cas's translucent figure, dropping to the skirt of his trench coat where the bloody color fades into a shallow pink.
+His eyes skim through the rusty-colored blood stains on Cas's translucent figure, dropping to the skirt of his trench coat where the bloody color fades into a shallow pink.
 "But I kinda feel like I already know that before they have to say it."

 "But you didn't know for sure," Cas answers quietly, with a small relieved smile.
 "And I didn't know for sure.
 Isn't it nice to learn about yourself when you feel like you forget everything about yourself?"

-"I wouldn't know," Dean realizes he's been fidgeting the leaves, so he takes his hand back, looking back at Cas.
+"I wouldn't know," Dean realizes he's been fidgeting with the leaves, so he takes his hand back, looking back at Cas.

 "What about the case?
 Did they know anything?"

-Dean tells him about the unfriendly, aggressive, and legally guilty client that Hannah mentioned about.
+Dean tells him about the unfriendly, aggressive, and legally guilty client that Hannah mentioned.

 "It's from five years ago, but she couldn't give me a name or anything more specific, guess I'll just have to keep digging."
 Dean walks toward his briefcase, taking his laptop out.

-"If only I can remember, or you can find my notes."
+"If only I could remember, or you could find my notes."
 Cas watches his moves, adding.

 "Yeah, no, they said the police took your working files and notes, afraid the office is quite clean, so is the house."
 Dean waves at the room briefly, sitting down to start typing again.

 Cas stares at him.
 "Are you not going to work this afternoon?
 I thought you said you'd only take half a day off."

-Dean doesn't look up, already busies himself with page-scrolling.
+Dean doesn't look up, already starts busying himself with page-scrolling.
 "Well, I'm letting them know that I'm still not feeling very well, which is technically still true, every time I think about what happened to you.
 And I'm pretty sure they'll live just fine without me for a day or two." *But you are not.*

 "And I'm not 'living' at all."
 Cas air-quotes.

 Dean huffs a short laugh.
-"Stop protesting and come over looking at these things with me.
+"Stop protesting and come over to look at these things with me.
 Maybe some name here would ring a bell for you.
 The sooner we figure this out, the sooner --" he stops abruptly.

 "-- you can get rid of me?"
 Cas supplies tentatively, his shape flickering once.

-"-- get over with it."
-Dean says at the same time.
+"-- get over with it," Dean says at the same time.

 The silence between them falls awkward.
 Dean sighs, swiveling in his chair to face Cas, opening his palms in a shrugging gesture.
 "I don't know what I'm doing, alright?
-I don't know anything about ghost, so I'm just learning.
-And, and --" he stutters a little, gesturing at Cas, "-- you don't look comfortable to stay as a ghost.
+I don't know anything about ghosts, so I'm just learning.
+And, and --" he stutters a little, gesturing at Cas, "-- you don't look comfortable staying as a ghost.
 I don't know, something just doesn't look right.
 So, no, it's not to get rid of you, I'm just trying to do something good, set things right, help people, you know, like you did."

 "But I don't even remember what I did," Cas answers.
 His figure relaxes, and his shape stabilizes.